swethakothapalli/gatsby-starter-lumen/content/posts/files_moving.md

 <figure>
 	<blockquote>
-		<p>Now what if you have to pick hundred's of files among thousands of files to move from one location to other . it will be quite tidious task to do it manually right. don't worry i will show you how to do it with in seconds programatically with this **shutil** library</p>
+		<p>Now what if you have to pick hundred's of files among thousands of files in a folder to move from one location to other . it will be quite tedious task to do it manually right. don't worry i will show you how to do it with in seconds programatically with this **shutil** library</p>
 		<footer>
 		</footer>
 	</blockquote>